genaim/TP2_2425/practicas/P1/enunciado_en.md

     junction).

 -   `qs`: a list of lists of vehicles, where the (inner) lists of vehicles represent queues.
-The $i$-th queue corresponds to the $i$-th road in the list `roads`.
+The i-th queue corresponds to the i-th road in the list `roads`.
 Note that we use the type `List\<Vehicle\>` and not `Queue\<Vehicle\>` to represent a queue since the interface `Queue` does not guarantee any order when the